reissbaker/kubepile/README.md

 # kubepile

-`kubepile` compiles separate kubeconfig files from `~/.config/kubepile` into a single `~/.kube/config`.
+Have you ever tried to maintain a Kubernetes config for multiple clusters?
+It's terrible!
+It's hard to visually track which users, clusters, and contexts relate to each other, and as you add and remove clusters your config inevitably bloats and becomes hard to reason about.

+Kubepile lets you maintain individual, per-cluster kubeconfigs in a `~/.config/kubepile` directory, and compile them into a single, merged kubeconfig, where each context is named after the filename.

 Each `*.yaml` or `*.yml` file contributes one context.
 The output context name is the source filename without its extension, so `~/.config/kubepile/eks.yaml` becomes a context named `eks`.
 The compiled kubeconfig intentionally does not set `current-context`.

 ## Install